Maurice Podoloff: Biography

-During his NBA presidency, he meted out lifetime suspensions to 32 players who were involved in point shaving scandal in 1951.
+During his NBA presidency, he meted out lifetime suspensions to 32 players who were involved in a point shaving scandal in 1951.
 Among these players were Indianapolis Olympians players Ralph Beard and Alex Groza for their actions at University of Kentucky, and 1951's number one draft pick Gene Melchiorre, for his actions at Bradley University.

-He stepped down as NBA president in 1963 after having greatly increased fan interest during the NBA's formative years and having improved the overall welfare of the sport of basketball through his foresight, wisdom and leadership.
+He stepped down as NBA president in 1963 after having greatly increased fan interest during the NBA's formative years and having improved the overall welfare of the sport of basketball through his foresight, wisdom, and leadership.

 Legacy

 In his honor, the NBA named its annual league Most Valuable Player trophy the Maurice Podoloff Trophy, which lasted until 2022.
 Podoloff was subsequently honored with a new trophy dedicated in his name for the team with the best regular season record.

 In 1974, Podoloff was inducted into the Naismith Memorial Basketball Hall of Fame, and in 2011 was inducted into the American Hockey League Hall of Fame.
 He was inducted into the International Jewish Sports Hall of Fame in 1989.